Skip to Content

 Details / Register

-1. Successfully complete an Examiner course with a current Trainer.
+1. Course – Successfully complete an Examiner course.

-2. Successfully apprentice with an Examiner Mentor on one exam in the stream(s) in which you seek to be certified as an Examiner.
+2. Apprenticeship – Successfully apprentice under the supervision of an Examiner Mentor on one exam in the stream(s) in which they are seeking certification as an examiner.

-3. Submission of the completed Examiner Training Record and the certification fee to the Society.
+3. Certification – Submit the completed Examiner Training Record and the certification fee to the Society.

 Details / Register